Quasinormal spectra of a wormhole family: overtone features and a parameter-controlled redshift: Results: quasinormal spectra (fundamental and overtones for the ultra-static case)

 However, as pointed out in \cite{Sago2021,berti2007matched,giesler2019black,nee2023role}, the fundamental modes may not represent the full picture, as the overtones play a crucial role in fitting the ringdown (RD) waveform.
 The inclusion of overtones (at least, the first few overtones) can help us achieve a better fit of the RD profile at earlier times when we expect a better signal-to-noise ratio (SNR).
 Overtones can also be instrumental in providing better estimates of the parameters of the underlying geometry.
 Though the overtones corresponding to the $n=2$ geometry were computed in \cite{alfaro2024quasinormal,batic2024unified}, we compute the full QNM spectra for the generalised Bronnikov--Ellis spacetimes (even $n>2$ cases).
 We note many key differences between the $n=2$ and the $n>2$ cases.

 The authors of \cite{baibhav2023agnostic} have argued that the overtones having lower real parts compared to the fundamental mode (true for $n=2$), fit away the non-linearities of the RD signal.
-The same argument will not be true for $n>2$ geometries (where $Re(\omega)$ for overtones are higher in value than the fundamental mode).
+The same argument will not be true for $n>2$ geometries (where Re$(\omega)$ for overtones are higher in value than the fundamental mode).
 Any possible future detection of such RD signals may further cement the role of overtones.

-As stated above, while computing the $\omega_{QNM}$, we have used a frequency-domain method (spectral method (SM)) in conjunction with a time-domain method (Prony fit).
+While computing the $\omega_{QNM}$, we have used a frequency-domain method (spectral method (SM)) in conjunction with a time-domain method (Prony fit) (see appendix \ref{method}).
 While the frequency-domain method is indispensable for extracting all the modes (up to a certain overtone number), the time-domain provides us with some valuable insight into the relative amplitudes of the overtones, thus pointing to the fact that sometimes even higher-order overtones (in our case: even modes) can have greater importance than the lower-order (in our case: odd modes) ones.

 The results from the two methods are in good agreement with each other.
 However, we could not compute the same number of overtones for every geometry.
 For lower values of $n$ and angular momentum parameter $m$, we could get very few overtones.